zanix/home-assistant-config/README.md

 ### [Meater](https://www.home-assistant.io/integrations/meater)

-The Meater Smart Meat Thermometer integration allows for communicating with the Meater Temperature Probe from Apption Labs.
+The Meater Smart Meat Thermometer integration allows for communicating with the Meater Temperature Probe from Apption Labs

 ### [MJPEG IP Camera](https://www.home-assistant.io/integrations/mjpeg)

-The MJPEG IP Camera integration allows you to integrate IP cameras which are capable to stream their video with MJPEG (Motion JPEG) into Home Assistant
+The MJPEG IP Camera integration allows you to integrate IP cameras which are capable to stream their video with MJPEG (Motion JPEG)

 ### [Mobile App](https://www.home-assistant.io/integrations/mobile_app)